Resource

 Different people respond differently to heat, and some people are at higher risk of experiencing health effects.
 Staying cool is especially important for the following groups of people:

-• older adults, aged 60 years or older
+• Older adults, aged 60 years or older

-• people who live alone
+• People who live alone or are socially isolated

-• people with pre-existing health conditions such as diabetes, heart disease or respiratory disease
+• People with pre-existing health conditions such as diabetes, heart disease or respiratory disease

-• people with mental illness such as schizophrenia, depression, or anxiety
+• People with mental illness such as schizophrenia, depression, or anxiety

-• people with substance use disorders, including alcohol
+• People with substance use disorders, including alcohol

-• people with limited mobility
+• People with limited mobility

-• people who are marginally housed
+• People who are marginally housed

-• people who work in hot environments
+• People who work or live in hot environments

-• people who are pregnant
+• People who are pregnant

-• infants and young children
+• Infants and young children

 Health effects of heat